Esri/arcgis-enterprise-sdk-resources/Samples/dot net/SOE/UNTracingRESTSOE/ReadMe.md

 The administrator that deploys this SOE must enable it on the map service that also has the Utility Network capability enabled.

 Deploying the SOE from the .soe file (`..\UNTracingRESTSOE\NetUNTracingRESTSOE\bin\Release\net6.0\NetUNTracingRESTSOE_ent.soe`) does not require you to open Visual Studio.
 However, you can load the project (`..\UNTracingRESTSOE\NetUNTracingRESTSOE.csproj`) in Visual Studio to debug, modify, and recompile the SOE code.
+Constants' values may need to change.

 The Utility Network owner must make sure that the network topology has been enabled.